The Best Fall Bucket List

 15. Make a homemade pie.
 With the various holidays this time of year, we are often asked to bring a treat to a church or neighborhood function.
 Get busy and surprise yourself and others with a delicious pie or two.
 There is no need for just pumpkin; apples, pecans, and others are favorites for every occasion.

 17. Have friends over for a game night.
-There is nothing as fun as a group playing board games, putting puzzles together, or playing Charades.
+There is nothing as fun as a group playing board games, solving puzzles, or playing Charades.

 18. Roast marshmallows.
 I recently wrote a post about starting and using a fire pit.
 I still remember our kids wanting to have a fire when we camped, and we definitely made roasting marshmallows part of the evening.

 19. Try a new restaurant.
-Are you as tired as I am of staying away from your favorite eating spot?
-Things are probably still pretty quiet, give a new place a try.
+Are you as tired as I am of missing your favorite eating spot?
+Things are probably still pretty quiet.
+Give a new place a try.

 20. Call an old friend.
 We are hearing about how lonely people feel right now.
 Call an old friend and get up to date about life’s happenings.
-Mark just heard one of his close friends from high school recently passed away.
-He feels badly they hadn’t kept in touch better!
+Mark just heard that one of his close friends from high school has recently passed away.
+He feels bad that they hadn’t kept in touch better!

 21. Take a nap.
-Mark and I have been very busy unpacking and cleaning the house.
-I’ve been taking lots of naps lately and found them to be a real delight.
+Mark and I have been very busy decluttering and cleaning our tiny home.
+I’ve been taking lots of naps lately and found them to be an absolute delight.
 Don’t feel guilty; relish the chance to unwind and regroup.

 22. Buy fresh flowers and enjoy them.
 Although they often show up during the summer, it’s not too late to enjoy some late bloomers this time of year.